-The below code I was writing to connect to SharePoint Online site from PowerShell.
+The below code I was writing to connect to the SharePoint Online site from PowerShell.

 $SiteURL = "https://onlysharepoint2013.sharepoint.com/sites/Bhawana/" $Context = New-Object Microsoft.SharePoint.Client.ClientContext($SiteURL) $securePassword=ConvertTo-SecureString "MyPassword" -AsPlainText -Force $Context.Credentials = New-Object Microsoft.SharePoint.Client.SharePointOnlineCredentials("bijay@XXXXX.onmicrosoft.com", $securePassword)

-The user name and password everything was working fine.
-The same code also was working in another server.
+The username and password everything was working fine.
+The same code was also working on another server.